 - failing to advise the Court that Plaintiff’s claims could constitute a claim for “waiting time” instead of intentionally taking his statement out of context,

-- quarreling over minor alleged “inconsistencies” such as Plaintiff’s start date, despite that the disputed time frame was only a month’s time in the year 2008,
+- quarreling over minor alleged “inconsistencies” such as Plaintiff’s start date, despite that the disputed time frame was only a month in the year 2008,

 - moving for sanctions over admittedly moot issues, such as Plaintiff’s start date (admitted as moot by Defendant in footnote 5 of its Motion) and Plaintiff’s Doc.
 17 filing (fully addressed by the Court via Doc.
 19),

-- claiming that an obvious mathematical calculation was fraudulent in nature (although the underlying “data” was readily produced to Defendant via Doc.
+- claiming that a transparent mathematical calculation was fraudulent (although the underlying “data” was readily produced to Defendant via Doc.
 20), and

 - not advising the Court of all facts readily available to Defendant and its counsel, such as that Plaintiff’s contact with the Defendant and that his business extended beyond the time frame Plaintiff worked for Defendant.

 Parties and lawyers who pursue first-resort sanctions practice have been placed on notice of the risk of being fined themselves in a number of court decisions.
 E.g. Safe-Strap Co., Inc. v.
 Koala Corp., 270 F. Supp.
 2d 407, 421 (S.D.N.Y.
 2003) (“. . . [t]he filing of a motion for sanctions is itself subject to the requirements of [Rule 11] and can lead to sanctions,” citing Fed.R.Civ.P.
-11‘s advisory committee’s note; “Thus, where a party’s motion for Rule 11 sanctions is not well grounded in fact or law, or is filed for an improper purpose, a court my find itself in the position of imposing Rule sanctions on the moving party and/or her attorney”).
+11’s advisory committee’s note; “Thus, where a party’s motion for Rule 11 sanctions is not well-grounded in fact or law or is filed for an improper purpose, a court may find itself in the position of imposing Rule sanctions on the moving party and/or her attorney”).

 Here, Defendant has looked first to a motion for sanctions rather than squarely confronting the Plaintiff’s claims or conferring in good faith as required by L.R.
 3.01(g).
-Defendant even ignored the 21-day safe harbor of Rule 11 before bringing a sanctions motion which is – at best – directed to the amount of Plaintiff’s damages.
-Discovery on this case has not even begun.
-Defendant essentially claims that Plaintiff and his counsel are acting improperly, while at the same time he and his counsel fail to comply with the Court’s FLSA Scheduling Order.
-Ironically, in so moving for sanctions, the Defendant itself has multiplied these proceedings – with the improper purpose of distracting the Court from its own noncompliance and increasing the costs associated with this matter.
-Thus, the Plaintiff is due his attorneys’ fees and costs from Defendant and his counsel.
+Defendant even ignored the 21-day safe harbor of Rule 11 before bringing a sanctions motion, which is – at best – directed to the amount of the Plaintiff’s damages.
+Discovery, in this case, has not even begun.
+Defendant essentially claims that Plaintiff and his counsel are misbehaving, while at the same time, he and his counsel failed to comply with the Court’s FLSA Scheduling Order.
+Ironically, in so moving for sanctions, the Defendant itself has multiplied these proceedings – with the improper purpose of distracting the Court from its noncompliance and increasing the costs associated with this matter.
+Thus, the Plaintiff is due to his attorneys’ fees and expenses from the Defendant and his counsel.

 - D. DEFENDANT IS INDISPUTABLY IN